hontas/queryStringParser/README.md

 ## Our friend the requirements

-Turn the query string `?taste=sweet%2Bsour&taste=salty%2Bdelicious&taste=frosty&start=&end=` into a JavaScript object that look like this:
+Take the query string `?taste=sweet%2Bsour&taste=salty%2Bdelicious&taste=frosty&start=&end=` and turn it into a JavaScript object that look like this:

 ```js
 {